prototypefund/Digital_Bargeld-docs/impl-mint.rst

     expiration       INT8,

-    -- The blinding key (public part) for the purse, can be NULL -- if funds are insufficient or the mint has not -- generated it yet.
+    -- The blinding key (public part) for the purse, can be NULL -- if funds are insufficient or the exchange has not -- generated it yet.
     blinding_pub        BYTEA,